TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 | **_total URL size w/o `locContactMsg` (chars)_**             | **_171 chars_**      | **_177 chars_**            |

-### 3.5- Scan of the QR code when a client enters a location
+### 3.5- Synchronous scan of the QR code when a client enters a location (LSP Type 0)

 A client entering a location scans the QR code, and the CLEA application adds the following tuple to its local list, `localList`, which records the visited locations:
 ```